tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * [query.sql](Activities/08-Stu_CRUD/Solved/query.sql)

-Open a query tool in `sales_db` and copy and paste the code from schema.sql to create a new table named `sales`.
-Go over the following:
+Open a query tool in `sales_db` and copy and paste the code from schema.sql and seed.sql to create and populate a new table named `sales`.
+Then explain the following:

-* Refresh the table list, and then import the data from `sales.csv` into the new table.
+* Select statements read the data from the table and outputs the specified columns.

-* First, alter the table to add an `id`.

 * Deletions and updates are made where the conditions are met.

-* Multiple averages can be selected at once.

-* Values can be inserted into the table even though not every value is filled out.

-* Finally, select all values to show the newly added country.
+* An average of all values in a specified column can be calculated using the `AVG()` function.

+* Columns can be added to pre-existing tables using the ALTER TABLE statement.

 ### 17. Instructor Do: Joins (15 min)